jurski-eu/jurski-eu/README.md

 ### What We Do

-We help companies unlock the full potential of their existing edge devices — such as cameras, robots, smart TVs, industrial sensors, and autonomous machines—by enabling advanced AI directly on the device.
+We help companies unlock the full potential of their existing edge devices - such as cameras, robots, smart TVs, industrial sensors, and autonomous machines - by enabling advanced AI directly on the device.
 **From training and deploying custom models to optimizing performance on real-world hardware, we make any device smarter, faster, and more autonomous.**

 ---

 ### Our Value to You

-✅ **AI on Your Devices**: Bring real intelligence to cameras, robots, and IoT hardware — no cloud round-trips required
+✅ **AI on Your Devices**: Bring real intelligence to cameras, robots, and IoT hardware - no cloud round-trips required
 <br/>
 ✅ **Faster, Reliable Deployment**: Streamline model training, installation, and updates for rapid results
 <br/>
 ✅ **Tailored Solutions**: Custom AI models and integrations, optimized for your unique hardware and use case
 <br/>
-✅ **Seamless Integration**: End-to-end services — from proof-of-concept to large-scale rollout
+✅ **Seamless Integration**: End-to-end services - from proof-of-concept to large-scale rollout
 <br/>
 ✅ **Reduced Costs**: Minimize bandwidth, cloud dependency, and operational overhead
 <br/>